 Q: How does the Protein Boost Diet differ from the Ideal Protein Diet?

-A. There are many weight loss diets that focus on the concept that eating high protein meals will result in successful weight loss.
+There are many weight loss diets that focus on the concept that eating high protein meals will result in successful weight loss.
 One of them is the Ideal Protein diet, a commercial weight loss program that uses an eating plan consistent with that fundamental.
 Another high protein diet is the Dukan diet, very popular in Europe and the United States.

 High protein diets do work as far as weight loss but usually result in an imbalanced diet.
 Another example includes low glycemic diets, which work but do not address all facets of hormonal imbalances and inefficiencies of metabolism boosting hormones.

 Whether focusing on just one fundamental can lead to successful long term weight loss or not is questionable.
 For a weight loss diet to be balanced and healthy, it must address the needs of the immune system, the thyroid system, and all hormonal machinery including insulin, leptin, ghrelin, growth hormone, cortisol, and other important hormones.